Kaylaesmith1/python-hangman/README.md

 - I had some issues with my while loop in calling the game function again should the player want to play again.
 I credit Ed B_Alum on Slack for helping, as well as Sean in a tutoring session.
 Both of their input and ultimately Sean's redefining of my while loop solved the bug and made my code cleaner.

 - Though it was unnecessary to import outside libraries for this project, I did import a couple of libraries that were already part of the Python program: random, string and sleep, which were used to randomize words, link letters of the alphabet, and delay printed messages, respectively.
 I also created two files: words.py and hangedman.py.
-The former is a [list of words](https://raw.githubusercontent.com/kying18/hangman/master/words.py) (taken from the Kylie Ying tutorial mentioned above) and the second is graphic based on the number of lives left.
+The former is a [list of words](https://raw.githubusercontent.com/kying18/hangman/master/words.py) (taken from the Kylie Ying tutorial mentioned above) and the second is a graphic based on the number of lives left I used from [gibbo101's](https://github.com/gibbo101/hangman) hangman game.